AngelAlvarado/custom-ordered-linked-list-analyze-access-log-file/README.md

 * At this point feature 3 does not pass the basic test due to a misunderstanding on my side of the original requirements.
 * Alternatively, I was tempted to use Python collections, dictionaries and numpy (removed in this [commit](https://github.com/AngelAlvarado/custom-linked-list-analyze-log-file/commit/4f22b739b7594b58a70900d8bcd2ab6f42b06661) to sort data easily.
 However, custom Data Structures are provided.

+## TODOS

+Along the Python script I documented possible features which have to be documented here.